 Purposeful rounding provides an evidence-based structure to improve the patient experience through proactive communication.
 Purposeful rounding addresses the “help uncertainty” that individuals experience in environments where they have little control over outcomes.
 According to research conducted on the “help uncertainty” model, patients feel anxious that no one will be available to respond to their immediate needs if they cannot predict when nurses will be available for physical and emotional assistance.
 Patients may adopt inappropriate and unsafe coping mechanisms in an effort to reduce anxiety, such as getting out of bed to use the bathroom shortly after receiving pain medication.
 Purposeful rounding reduces patient anxiety by setting expectations for the patient experience.
 CipherRounds, CipherHealth’s best-in-class digital rounding software, magnifies the potential of purposeful rounding by providing customizable scripts, alerts, and reports that deliver data-driven, actionable insights.
 With this solution, healthcare organizations are building the foundation upon which executives can promote a culture of patient-centered care and benchmark organizational change.

 In this new era of value-based healthcare, the need for accountability in patient safety and quality improvement is paramount.
 Healthcare systems must leverage every resource available – including research studies, best practices, and proven technology – to deliver the highest quality of care.
 Nurses are fundamental drivers of healthcare value as a function of both quality outcomes and costs due to their role as the key contact for patients.
-Thus, enhancing nurse-patient communication is central to improving the patient experience – as well as quality metrics beyond patient satisfaction.
+Thus, enhancing nurse-patient communication is central to improving the patient experience and communication in healthcare – as well as quality metrics beyond patient satisfaction.